autolab/git-submission-demo-lab/README.md

-# git-submission-demo-lab
+# Demo Lab for Git Submission

-Demo Lab for Git Submission
+This lab can be used as a template for Git submission for Autolab